CSSAuditors/audit/site/blog/the-very-first-css-report-about-css-file-sizes-and-file-count.md

       The Conclusion
     list:
       - description: >-
-          We hope this report will encourage you to think about your CSS code’s size and the quality of CSS in general.
+          We hope this report will encourage you to think about your CSS code’s size and CSS quality in general.

           That is the final goal of CSS Auditors; we want to make every developer respect CSS.